MoisesDaniel16/Digit_Classifier/README.md

 # Digit_Classifier
 Multiple Linear Regressor which classifies written digits.
-PCA feature extraction and a cross-validation scheme are used to train the algorithm.
+PCA feature extraction and cross-validation schemes are used to train the algorithm.

 ## Python setup